losrobbos/api-connect-guide/README.md

 Axios interprets 4XX and 5XX error responses from an API as errors and handles them in the catch handler.
 This makes handling error responses from the backend way more robust.

+Errors will be available in error.response.data within the catch block (see examples below)

 #### GET request

 ```